Last updated on September 25th, 2022

-However, the most highlight in Prater Park is the Giant Ferries Wheel which has been turning since 1897.
-It has the most luxurious cabin for parties up to 12, help getting a wonderful view of Vienna from above.
+However, the highlight in Prater Park is the Giant Ferries Wheel which has been turning since 1897.
+It has the most luxurious cabin for parties up to 12, helping get a wonderful view of Vienna from above.

 - Admission: Free entree but charged on attractions.

 There is also day trips nearby Vienna waiting for you to explore.

 Wachau Valley Cruise and Melk Abbey – Take A day tour on Danube Valley to enjoy the beautiful scenery of Wachau valley by the 90 minutes boat ride with an English guided tour.
 You will see how the river Danube flows into lush hills, surrounded by vineyards and the Krem and Melk medieval castle.